matrix-org/matrix-spec-proposals/proposals/3874-messages-endpoint-threads-filter.md

 Using a filter of `"not_rel_types": ["m.thread"]` would return only events `A` and `B` as they do not have a relation of `m.thread` in them.
 Thread roots are returned in the same way as messages which are not part of threads at all.

-### Server capabilities
+## Potential issues

+This proposal moves the loading and processing of these hidden events onto the server.
+Depending on the server’s architecture, this may have a non-negligible performance impact.

+## Limitations

+While the client can effectively filter out noisy threads, it's not as easy to filter out events adjacent to threads such as reactions.
+A more performant implementation is best left for a future MSC.

+## Unstable prefix and versioning

-Threads might have sporadic support across servers, to simplify feature detections for clients, a homeserver must advertise unstable support for threads as part of the `/versions` API:
+Relation filters might have sporadic support across servers, to simplify feature detections for clients, a homeserver must advertise unstable support for these filters as part of the `/versions` API:

 ```jsonc
 {